n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram.md

 ## Get the Chat ID

 Use the [Telegram Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger/) node in your workflow to get a Chat ID.
-This node can trigger on a number of events and returns a Chat ID on successful execution.
+This node can trigger on different events and returns a Chat ID on successful execution.

 ## Send more than 30 messages per second